Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Careless browsing

 If you click on any pop-up or advert that you come across while browsing, chances are, you’ll eventually end up on a malicious website.
-It will download malware in the background, and just like that, you’ll have a keylogger or a trojan on your device.
+It might download malware in the background, and just like that, you’ll have a keylogger or a trojan on your device.

 Coworkers